valgresky/icai/SETUP.md

 See `DEPLOYMENT.md` for production deployment instructions.

 ## ⚠️ Important Notes
-- Never commit real API keys to GitHub
-- Use test keys for development
-- Use live keys only for production
+- Your Clerk publishable key is already configured ✅
+- You need to add your Clerk secret key to complete the setup
-- Keep your `.env` file in `.gitignore`
+- Configure your domains in Clerk dashboard
 - The app uses Clerk for authentication and Supabase for database/edge functions
 - Stripe checkout is handled via Supabase edge functions with Clerk token verification
+- Never commit real API keys to GitHub
+- Use test keys for development, live keys for production